justberatt/chefClaude/chef-claude/README.md

-# Chef Claude
+# Chef Claude - AI recipe generator

 The first interactive React App in the course (@Scrimba, React Basics, Section 3).
 It is a recipes app.
 One that will generate a recipe with the user-given ingredients.

-1. In the beginning, youwill be introduces will just an input field and an 'Add ingredient' button.(check photo)
+1. In the beginning, you will be introduced with just an input field and an 'Add ingredient' button.(check photo)

 ![This is how the app will look like on first load.](src/assets/images/app-phase1.png)